-If you have “free stuff” for giveaway, please identify it accordingly for those who can reuse it!
+Ask a Maker Faire crewmember for assistance if you have a large load that needs to be carried by a vehicle or if you require bins at your exhibit.
+If you have “free stuff” for giveaways, please identify it accordingly for those who can reuse it!
 We encourage you to use materials other than styrofoam or packing peanuts for packaging.
 Let’s all work together to reduce Maker Faire’s environmental footprint by thinking about the products we use and how to best dispose of them.
-If you have any special items you are unsure of how to dispose of, please contact Maker Faire’s Sustainability Coordinator at firstname.lastname@example.org.
+If you have any special items you are unsure of how to dispose of, please contact Maker Faire’s Sustainability Coordinator at [email protected].

 Frequently Asked Questions

-- How do I get my entry passes, complimentary tickets, and discount tickets?
+- How do I get my entry passes and discount tickets?
 How many do I get?
 What’s the process?

 - One of my Panelists or Performers changed.
 How do I change the Maker Entry Pass to the new name?